 It’s also important to note that both goose and duck down undergo the same testingand have to adhere to the same performance standards.
 Whichever type of down you choose, you’ll be getting a tried-and-tested, high quality product.

 That said, there are some slight variations that may make a difference to you.
 Let’s get into those.

-Fill power is related to loft and it measures how puffy (and, in turn, warm) the down is.
+Fill power is related to loft and it measures how puffy, soft (and, in turn, warm) the down material is.
 Technically, fill power measures the number of cubic inches that are occupied per ounce of down.
 A 500 fill power, for example, means that one ounce of down will fill 500 cubic inches of space.
 This laboratory measurement compares two important ratios: warmth to compressibility and warmth to weight.
 The higher the fill power, the better these ratios will be for your product.